Patrick Hillery

-Patrick John Hillery (Pádraig J. Ó hIrghile; 2 May 1923 – 12 April 2008) was an Irish Fianna Fáil politician who served as the sixth president of Ireland from December 1976 to December 1990.
-He also served as vice-president of the European Commission and European commissioner for Social Affairs from 1973 to 1976, minister for External Affairs from 1969 to 1973, minister for Labour from 1966 to 1969, minister for Industry and Commerce from 1965 to 1969 and minister for Education from 1959 to 1965.
+Patrick John Hillery (Pádraig J. Ó hIrghile; 2 May 1923 – 12 April 2008) was an Irish Fianna Fáil politician who served as the president of Ireland from December 1976 to December 1990.
+He also served as vice-president of the European Commission and European Commissioner for Social Affairs from 1973 to 1976, Minister for External Affairs from 1969 to 1973, Minister for Labour from 1966 to 1969, Minister for Industry and Commerce from 1965 to 1969 and Minister for Education from 1959 to 1965.
 He served as a Teachta Dála (TD) for the Clare constituency from 1951 to 1973.

 In 1973, he was appointed Ireland's first European Commissioner, upon Ireland's accession to the European Economic Community, serving until 1976, when he became President of Ireland.
 He served two terms in the presidency.
 Though seen as a somewhat lacklustre president, he was credited with bringing stability and dignity to the office, and won widespread admiration when it emerged that he had withstood political pressure from his own Fianna Fáil party during a political crisis in 1982.

 Early and private life

-Patrick John Hillery, more popularly known as Paddy Hillery, was born in Spanish Point, County Clare in 1923.
+Patrick John Hillery, more popularly known as Paddy Hillery, was born in Spanish Point, County Clare, in 1923.
 The son of Michael Joseph Hillery, a local doctor, and Ellen McMahon, a district nurse, he was educated locally at Milltown Malbay National School, before later attending Rockwell College.
-At third level, Hillery attended University College Dublin, where he qualified with a degree in medicine.
+At the third level, Hillery attended University College Dublin, where he qualified with a degree in medicine.
 Upon his conferral in 1947, he returned to his native town where he followed in his father's footsteps as a doctor.
 Hillery's medical career in the 1950s, saw him serve as a member of the National Health Council and as Medical Officer for the Milltown Malbay Dispensary District.
 He also spent a year working as coroner for West Clare.

 Hillery married Maeve Finnegan, on 27 October 1955.
 Together they had a son, John, and a daughter, Vivienne, who died after a long illness in 1987, shortly before her eighteenth birthday.

 Domestic political career

-Hillery, though not himself political, agreed under pressure from Clare's senior Fianna Fáil TD, party leader and former Taoiseach, Éamon de Valera, to become his running mate at the 1951 general election.
+Hillery, though not initially political, agreed under pressure from Clare's senior Fianna Fáil TD, party leader and former Taoiseach, Éamon de Valera, to become his running mate at the 1951 general election.
 Hillery received enough transfers from de Valera to be elected.

 De Valera was elected as president of Ireland in 1959, and was succeeded as Taoiseach by Seán Lemass.
 Under Lemass, many party elders such as James Ryan, Seán MacEntee and Paddy Smith, retired and a new generation of politicians were introduced to government, such as Brian Lenihan, Donogh O'Malley, Charles Haughey and Neil Blaney.
 Key among this new breed of politician was Hillery, who was given his first position in cabinet as Minister for Education in 1959, succeeding Jack Lynch in that post.